NilFoundation/proof-producer/README.md

 # proof-producer
 Proof producer for the =nil; Proof Market https://proof.market.nil.foundation/
 # How to use
-It is neede to have [zkllvm](https://raw.githubusercontent.com/NilFoundation/zkllvm) assigner.
+It is needed to have [zkllvm](https://raw.githubusercontent.com/NilFoundation/zkllvm).

 To generate proof: